hjem/hjem-raspberry-pi/README.md

 Starting a hjem instance is simple:

-	docker run --name my-hjem -e "NEST_THERMOSTAT_EMAIL=mail@example.com" -e "NEST_THERMOSTAT_PASSWORD=12345" -p 80:80 -d minicodemonkey/rpi-hjem
+	docker run --name my-hjem \
+		-p 80:80 \
+		-e APP_KEY=SomeRandom32CharacterString \
+		-e NEST_THERMOSTAT_EMAIL=mail@example.com \
+		-e NEST_THERMOSTAT_PASSWORD=password \
+		-e PHILIPS_HUE_HUB_IP_ADDRESS=192.168.1.xx \
+		-e PHILIPS_HUE_USERNAME=hue_username \
+		 minicodemonkey/rpi-hjem

-This will launch a new hjem instance listening on port `80` configured for a Nest thermostat.
+This will launch a new hjem instance listening on port `80` configured for a Nest thermostat and Philips Hue.
 For a list of all environment variables that are available, see [.env.example](https://github.com/hjem/hjem/blob/master/.env.example) in the main hjem project.

 ## Build the Docker Image
 Run all the commands from within the project root directory.